 Business Visitors Only.

-Kenya, a melting port of opportunities is a thriving business centre.
+Kenya, a melting pot of opportunities is a thriving business centre.
 With a growing economy, stable socio-political Government and a developed infrastructure in place, Kenya offers corporations the ideal avenue for investments.
-It Its proximity to the Middle East, Gulf and Europe, together with its easy access to the major ports of the region, enhances its international trade.
+Its proximity to the Middle East, Gulf and Europe, together with its easy access to the major ports of the region, enhances its international trade.
 The countryâ€™s economic policy is a free market-oriented one.
 It aims at paving the way for faster economic development of the country through private enterprise and individual initiatives.
 Kenya emerges as one of the largest importers in Africa being centrally located.
 Kenya also has the largest economy in east Africa and is a regional financial and transportation hub.